nfour/lance/readme.md

 Basically, web server essentials.

-Additionally; error handling, optional compression, utility functions, cookie integration, some other stuff
+Additionally; error handling, compression, utility functions, cookies

 ### API
 Lance is governed by a single config object that you feed it on initialization.